Collection of Information

 - to enable the delivery of services and discretionary protection to Unimutual members;

-• to protect the Mutual, the members, third parties and suppliers from fraud; and
+- to protect Unimutual and our members, third parties and suppliers from fraud; and

 Use and Disclosure of Information